Sayed Shirzad: International career

-He made his Twenty20 International debut for Afghanistan against Oman on 29 November 2015.
+He made his Twenty20 International debut against Oman on 29 November 2015.

 In May 2018, he was named in Afghanistan's squad for their inaugural Test match, played against India, but he was not selected for the match.

 In July 2018, he was named in Afghanistan's One Day International (ODI) squad for their series against Ireland, but he did not play.
 In September 2018, he was named in Afghanistan's ODI squad for the 2018 Asia Cup, but he did not play.

 In February 2019, he was named in Afghanistan's One Day International (ODI) squad for their series against Ireland in India.
-He made his ODI debut for Afghanistan against Ireland on 2 March 2019.
+He made his ODI debut against Ireland on 2 March 2019.
 Following the conclusion of the ODI series, he was added to Afghanistan's Test squad, for the one-off match against Ireland, but he did not play.

 On 27 June 2019, Sayed was added to Afghanistan's squad for the 2019 Cricket World Cup, replacing Aftab Alam, who was ruled out of the tournament due to "exceptional circumstances".
 In August 2019, he was named in Afghanistan's Test squad for their one-off match against Bangladesh, but he did not play.
 In February 2021, he was named in Afghanistan's Test squad for their series against Zimbabwe.
 He made his Test debut for Afghanistan, against Zimbabwe, on 10 March 2021.